mediaxweb/MEDIAX-AGENT-BANK-VIETNAM-AI-INNOVATION-CHALLENGE-2026/README.md

 4. Upload the matching text-based PDFs through
    `POST /api/v1/knowledge-base/process-document`.

-These accounts isolate the three policy collections.
-They are not users of the anonymous demo chat.
+These accounts isolate the three specialist policy collections.
+They are separate from the 10 public accounts used to enter the demo UI.

 By default, uploads and file listing use the user ID from the Bearer token.
 For internal data preparation, set `ALLOW_KB_TARGET_USER_UPLOAD=true` to allow `POST /api/v1/knowledge-base/process-document` to accept a form `user_id` and `GET /api/v1/knowledge-base/files` to accept a `user_id` query parameter.
 When the flag is disabled, requests that target another user ID return `403`.

+The bundled `/documents` screen targets the three IDs in `DOCUMENT_AGENT_SCOPES`.
+For a new database, replace those values with the three recorded policy-owner IDs and enable `ALLOW_KB_TARGET_USER_UPLOAD=true` so a selected demo account can manage those shared policy collections.

 ### 6. Start FastMCP